svn2github/computational-materials-repository/mp_gllbsc/mp_gllbsc.rst

-gw_gap          `GW` gap at `\Gamma` hse06_gap       HSE06 gap at `\Gamma` lda_gap         LDA gap at `\Gamma` project         Name of the project: "matproj"
+gw_gap          `GW` gap at `\Gamma` hse06_gap       HSE06 gap at `\Gamma` lda_gap         LDA gap at `\Gamma` project         Name of the project: "mp_gllbsc"
 ==============  =============================================================